kevinrue/GOexpress-original/README.md

   * quantiles_scores() returns the quantile values corresponding to defined percentiles.

-  * list_genes() returns the list of ensembl gene identifiers associated with a given GO term.
+  * list_genes() returns the list of feature identifiers associated with a given GO term.

-  * table_genes() returns a table of information about the ensembl gene identifiers associated with  a given GO term.
+  * table_genes() returns a table of information about the feature identifiers associated with  a given GO term.

   * cluster_GO() plots a hierarchical clustering of the samples based on the expression levels of genes associated with a given GO term.

   * heatmap_GO() plots a heatmap with hierarchical clustering of the samples and genes based on the expression levels of genes associated with a given GO term.

-  * expression_plot() plots the expression profile of the gene corresponding to an ensembl identifier, given valid variable name for the X-axis and a grouping factor for the Y-axis.
+  * expression_plot() plots the expression profile corresponding to a feature identifier, given valid variable name for the X-axis and a grouping factor for the Y-axis.

-  * expression_plot_symbol() plots the expression profile of the gene(s) with the ensembl identifier(s) corresponding to a gene symbol, given valid variable name for the X-axis and a grouping factor for the Y-axis.
+  * expression_plot_symbol() plots the expression profile corresponding to feature identifier(s) annotated to a gene symbol, given valid variable name for the X-axis and a grouping factor for the Y-axis.

   * plot_design() plots the univariate effect of each level of each factor available in the AnnotatedDataFrame on the expression levels